 Trump: 'Sessions should have never recused himself' from Russia investigation

-President Trump criticized Attorney General Jeff Sessions for recusing himself from the Russia investigation Wednesday and warned special counselor Robert Mueller over alleged conflicts of interest among his staff in a New York Times interview published Wednesday.
+President Trump criticized Attorney General Jeff Sessions for recusing himself from the Russia investigation Wednesday and warned special counselor Robert Mueller over alleged conflicts of interest in a New York Times interview published Wednesday.

-Trump slammed Sessions' recusal as "very unfair to the president" and said he would have never appointed Sessions attorney general if he had known he would do so.
+In a remarkable denunciation of one of his earliest and most powerful supporters, Trump slammed Sessions' recusal as "very unfair to the president" and said he would have never appointed Sessions attorney general if he had known he would do so.

 "How do you take a job and then recuse yourself?"
 Trump asked rhetorically.
 "If he would have recused himself before the job, I would have said, 'Thanks, Jeff, but I’m not going to take you.'"